Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The passive-sell flywheel

-He argues most solo makers think they have to "launch" their product over and over.
+His take: most solo makers think they must "launch" over and over.

 Drop a soft P.S. into the content you already publish.

-Route every interested reader to a 3-email sequence that does the selling for you.
+Send every interested reader to a 3-email sequence that sells for you.

-Every Saturday issue ends with a quiet line pointing readers to the product.
+Every Saturday issue ends with one quiet line pointing to the product.

 🚗 The steps